Catacrockers/WikiTocha/en/software_engineering/software_engineering.md

 This sections lists a set of techniques (including theories, methods, processes, tools and languages) for developing and operating production software-intensive systems meeting defined standards of quality.

 ## Software Engineering
+A good definition of software enginnering:

+> The application of a systematic, disciplined, quantifiable approach to the development, operation, and maintenance of software"—IEEE Standard Glossary of Software Engineering Terminology

+The need of software engineering appears to solve the issues of low quality software proyects.
+Software engineering defines software development lifecycle of a project.

 ## System Requirements Specification